-Gilead has flagged all Reportable Recipients as defined under the EFPIA Disclosure Code within its internal systems to aid extraction of relevant ToVs.
+Gilead has flagged all Reportable Recipients as defined under the AIFP Code of Practice within its internal systems to aid extraction of relevant ToVs.
 The Reportable Recipients are defined in the Glossary.

-Where HCPs have set up separate legal entities through which to deliver their services, Gilead discloses the transfer of value under the names of the HCPs themselves wherever clearly identifiable; otherwise, the transfer of value is disclosed under the name of the legal entity, being treated as an HCO.
+Where an HCP has set up a separate legal entity through which to deliver his services, Gilead discloses the transfer of value under the name of the HCP himself wherever clearly identifiable and where compliant with privacy legislation; otherwise, the transfer of value is disclosed under the name of the legal entity, being treated as an HCO.